 Membership criteria and application

-The Kurt Lewin Institute distinguishes several types of membership: full, associate and Ph.D. student membership.
+The Kurt Lewin Institute distinguishes several types of membership: full, alumni and Ph.D. student membership.
 Please find more information on membership criteria and application below.

 All KLI members can participate in the KLI Teaching Program and the KLI conference.
-Full and associate members can submit research proposals and workshop proposals, and participate in the different KLI committees.
+Full and alumni members can submit research proposals and workshop proposals, and participate in the different KLI committees.

 Researchers can become a full member of the KLI if they meet the following criteria:

 - The applicant has completed a Ph.D. and is currently involved in research in social psychology and its applications at one of the core universities participating in the KLI: Leiden University, Maastricht University, Tilburg University, University of Amsterdam, University of Groningen, Utrecht University, and VU University Amsterdam;